LkPrtctrd/BSL-V53/README.md

 # BSL-V53
-Python Brawl Stars server emulator without cryptography for version 53.170
+Python Brawl Stars server emulator for version 53.176

 ## How to play: ##